microsoft/online-experimentation-metric-collections/README.md

 * Provision an online experimentation workspace.
 * Integrate with Azure App Configuration SDK to evaluate feature flags and instrument key events for metrics using track event.
 * Use the [azure/online-experimentation-deploy-metrics](https://github.com/Azure/online-experimentation-deploy-metrics) GitHub Action in your CI/CD workflows.
-* [For GenAI metrics] utilize a OpenTelemetry GenAI instrumentation library which follows the [OpenTelemetry semantic convents](https://opentelemetry.io/docs/specs/semconv/gen-ai/).
-Enrich with custom attribute `TargetingId` (required): AppConfig's TargetingId must be attached to GenAI traces in order to consume them for Online Experimentation.
+* [For GenAI metrics] utilize an OpenTelemetry GenAI instrumentation library which follows the [OpenTelemetry semantic conventions](https://opentelemetry.io/docs/specs/semconv/gen-ai/).
+Enrich with custom attribute `TargetingId` (required): App Configuration's TargetingId must be attached to GenAI traces in order to consume them for Online Experimentation.